-7) Tutoring Programs to Accelerate Literacy Learning (Rule 6A-6.053(2), F.A.C.)
+6) Tutoring Programs to Accelerate Literacy Learning (Rule 6A-6.053(9)(b), F.A.C.)

-Describe any tutoring programs available within your district and include targeted grade levels (e.g., K-3 Reading Tutoring, RAISE High School Tutoring, etc.).
+Describe any tutoring programs available within your district and include targeted grade levels (e.g., RAISE High School Tutoring).

-LCS utilized funding to implement reading tutoring programs targeting grades K-3.
-As part of this program, LCS staff attended training provided by the Florida Center for Reading Research and utilized training materials and resources to ensure evidence-based comprehensive resources were utilized in tutoring programs at school sites.
+LCS utilized funding to implement reading tutoring programs targeting grades K-5 in RAISE identified schools.
+As part of this program, LCS staff utilized training materials and resources provided by the Florida Center for Reading Research and the University of Florida Literacy Institute to ensure evidence-based comprehensive resources were utilized in tutoring programs at school sites.
 This program will continue pending availability of funds.

-8) Family Engagement (Rule 6A-6.053(11), F.A.C.)
+7) Family Engagement (Rule 6A-6.053(8)(b)3.o., F.A.C.)